influxdata/docs-v2/content/v2.0/cloud/account-management/offboarding.md

 To request a backup of data in your {{< cloud-name "short" >}} instance, contact [InfluxData Support](mailto:support@influxdata.com).

-### 3. Contact Support
+### Cancel service

+1. Hover over the Usage icon in the left navigation bar and select Billing.
+2. Click **Cancel Service**.
+3. Select **I understand and agree to these conditions**, and then click **I understand, Cancel Service.**
-To cancel your subscription, reach out to [InfluxData Support](mailto:support@influxdata.com).
-Your payment method is charged your final balance immediately upon cancelation of service.
+4. Click **Confirm and Cancel Service**.
+Your payment method is charged your final balance immediately upon cancellation of service.